 Protect Alpha—when checked, you are not able to paint on the current layer's transparent regions.

-Alternate—changes the behavior of the alternate modifier (-Click):
+Alternate—changes the behaviour of the alternate modifier (-Click):

 Erase—erases created pixels.

-Background color—temporarily switches to the background color in the swatch.
+Background colour—temporarily switches to the background colour in the swatch.